Skip to main content

 Copying and pasting?
 We've got you covered!
 You can find the full source code of this tutorial here.

-If there is something key in all projects (construction or not) is communication.
-Having not also a way to easily communicate between different project members but also to track communications is a must.
-For construction projects, the BuildingSMART created the BIM Collaboration Format (BCF) to standardize once and for all the way stakeholders communicate about on-going topics in the project.
-That Open Engine includes an integration with BCF, so you can read, create and update any BCF file you want.
-Let's learn how it works!
+Effective communication is essential for all projects, whether in construction or other industries.
+It is crucial to have a reliable method for project members to communicate and track discussions.
+In construction projects, BuildingSMART introduced the BIM Collaboration Format (BCF) to standardize communication about ongoing topics among stakeholders.
+That Open Engine includes integration with BCF, enabling you to read, create, and update any BCF file seamlessly.
+Let's explore how it works!

 import * as BUI from "@thatopen/ui";